zishanfu/GeoSparkSim/README.md

 It is mainly developed by the contributors from [Data Systems Lab](https://www.datasyslab.net/)

+### Note
+GeoSparkSim team is developing new feature under dev.
+Please use the version in stable branch to generate your data.

 ### Installation
 * Download GeoSparkSim repository or run command